 The School of Theology and Ministry’s curriculum aims to address the current needs and questions of today’s world by equipping leaders with interdisciplinary knowledge, field-based professional skills, and spiritual frames of meaning.
 Our students come from almost every decade of life experience and an array of religious backgrounds and faith perspectives.

-The Doctor of Ministry degree equips students to be mindful agents of change as builds influential leaders for a more just and humane world.
+The Doctor of Ministry degree equips students to be mindful agents of change as influential leaders for a more just and humane world.
 Student-practitioners serve and impact evolving local and global communities in concrete ways.